 Many people believe everything tastes better cooked in cast iron pans, skillets and Dutch ovens, and we agree.
 If you find you also agree, you’ll be so glad you started cooking this way.

 8) Doesn’t it also add iron to your food?

 You may have heard that seasoned cast iron cookware will put more iron into your food.
 This is technically true, but it may not work quite the way you imagine.

 First of all, it’s hard to say exactly how much iron content actually transfers to your food.
 And the older and more seasoned your pan becomes, the less iron is likely to transfer.

 So while getting iron in your food is definitely a benefit of using this cookware, don’t think of it as all you need to get the right iron intake.
 You still need to eat iron rich foods, especially if you’re cooking for people with iron deficiencies.

-So how do you season it?
-The good news is, you probably can’t even find modern cast iron skillets, pans or Dutch ovens that aren’t pre-seasoned from the manufacturer these days.
+First of all, you probably can’t even find modern cast iron skillets, pans or Dutch ovens that aren’t pre-seasoned from the manufacturer these days.
 That’s the initial seasoning done and dusted.